LogoOsome

 Tip

-For assistance in setting up your LLC and ensuring compliance with Hong Kong regulations, our company registration services offer comprehensive support and guidance throughout the process.
+For assistance in setting up your limited company and ensuring compliance with Hong Kong regulations, our company registration services offer comprehensive support and guidance throughout the process.

-In Hong Kong, the liability each shareholder has is limited by the contribution they have made to the registered capital: they only risk the money they have invested.
+In Hong Kong, the liability of each shareholder is limited to their contribution to the registered capital, meaning they only risk the money they have invested.
 This is different from a Sole Proprietorship or Partnership.

-Unlike a Limited Company, profits are distributed to shareholders who declare them on their individual tax returns.
-This avoids double taxation, where the company pays taxes on profits before distributing them and then individual shareholders also pay tax on their income.
+Unlike a Sole Proprietorship, a Limited Company distributes profits to shareholders, who declare them on their individual tax returns.
+This avoids double taxation, as the company does not pay taxes on profits before distribution, and shareholders are not taxed on dividend income.

 Seamless company registration